daecepi/JobsityChallengesThirdSchool/ChallengesWeek8/Challenge1/README.md

 ## TO DO's (for this week can be seen in each separate README, IMPORTANT TO READ ITS TO DO'S)
 - [X] Reused pallete color even in external star-rating-component (with RGB to string conversion)
 - [X] Add more security for endpoint (error handling)
-- [ ] PUt arrows to change books next to the book component
+- [ ] Put arrows to change books next to the book component
 - [X] pass props to change the behaviour of redirecting (using the callback of the setState method)
 - [X] includu page count
 - [ ] fixing images responsiveness